carloslahrssen/react-workshop/README.md

 The all new 2018 tutorial for today's working professional.

 This is the React workshop given at the ACM workshop on 10/2/2018, in this repo I hope to provide resources to prospective instructors and participants to teach/learn about JSX, Components, Events, and Props.
-That will be satisfactory to get attendees to get started on wokring on their own sample app.
+That will be satisfactory to get attendees to get started on working on their own sample app.

 ## Objective